- What is MGS support?

 6. How does the MGS support work?

-Once a client submits a Supply Request Form, the Department of Administration will address requests on a first come, first serve basis.
+First step is to register and create a customer account before placing an order, which will help curtail the fraudulent orders we have received.
+Once the customer account has been approved, the client will be able to create an order.
+The Department of Administration will address requests on a first come, first serve basis.
 Extenuating circumstances may necessitate a different fulfillment priority on a case-by-case basis.
 There is no written or implied guarantee that requests will be fulfilled.
 Everything will be done to ensure MGS is available for all requests, but MGS is in heavy demand and supply is short.
 So, available inventory is not guaranteed.
 If a requested item is not available in inventory, the Idaho Division of Purchasing will attempt to source it in the marketplace.

 8. Will I get exactly the MGS I request in the quantities requested?